Erik-Lamers1/OS3-RP1/README.md

 ## Ethical considerations
-Our research involves active probing of on the public Internet.
+Our research involves active probing of hosts on the public Internet.
 To minimize our impact on the various stakeholders, we will adhere to the guidelines of the Menlo Report while conducting our research:
 * We will only use public available information to identify hosts and corresponding email addresses. (e.g. WHOIS, DNS information).